Krush206/minecraft-shell/README.md

 Because Minecraft's RCON is terrible, I had to implement one, with a FIFO (first in, first out).

 The scripts should work on both original and CraftBukkit/Spigot servers.

+On Unix and Unix-like operating systems, it is recommended to have a `tmpfs` mount on `/tmp`.